High Progress LiteracyChanging Learning. Changing Outcomes. Changing Lives.

 About HPLA: Who we Are.
 What we Do.

 This site was created and is maintained by High Progress Literacy Associates, LLC.
 We are an educational consulting firm dedicated to helping all students become “high progress” learners.
 We know that not only is this possible, it is an opportunity that is passionately embraced by students who are lucky enough to be in classrooms that adopt the tenets of high progress literacy.

 Our work is to help teachers and students create these classrooms.
 We do this through:

-- Working one-on-one with teachers and instructional leaders
+- Working side-by-side with teachers and instructional leaders

 - Creating instructional videos

 - Compiling content materials that promote high progress classrooms

 It is typically a combination of these practices that bring the best results.
 (By “results” we mean student learning that results in higher achievement, which in our experience, is almost always reflected in student test scores.)

 Districts and schools have different needs.
 To find out what might work best for you, contact us!